-5 1 Policy decuments Policies are to be reviewed at least every feur years, or more frequently 0.1 Policy documents Policies are to be reviewed at least every four years, or more frequently specified in the document (and reflected in the Policy Corporate Document Register and EAE Review Plan); ə.
-I ə .2 Strategies and Action Plans are to be reviewed at the end of their adopted lifespan.
-This review may include a close-out report measuring the success and outcomes of the strateg plan; 5.2 5 .3 the policy document Corporate Document review process includes a review of where the document sits in the Local Government Hierarchy; 5.3 5 .4the City's Policy Corporate Document Register and Review Plan is to be reviewed annu by Administration, with a report presented to Council at the outcome of the annual review; 5.4 5 .5the outcome of each policy document Corporate Document review is to be presented to Elected Members for review and comment.
-This includes a review which results in no recommended change to the document content or position in the local government hierarc 5.5 5 .6 the outcome of each review is to be noted in the policy document Corporate Document recorded in the City's Policy Document Corporate Document Register and Review Plan; 5.6 if minor amendments to a policy document are required these can be made administrative Minor amendments are amendments that are not of a substantive nature, and include grammatical and formatting changes, changes to positions, titles or organisation structure legislative references or requirements; 5.7 Complex or standard amendments any substantive amendments, which are changes to the policy document content, require the approval of Council in the same manner as a new po document-Corporate Document would which includes community consultation in accordant with clauses 4.1 to 4.6; 5.8 Administrative amendments do not require the approval of Council or community consultat

-5.8 5.9 Council approval of the repeal of a policy document Corporate Document is required.
+- 5.1 Policy documents Policies are to be reviewed at least every four years, or more frequently as specified in the document (and reflected in the Policy Corporate Document Register and Review Plan); - 5.15.2 Strategies and Action Plans are to be reviewed at the end of their adopted lifespan.
+This review may include a close-out report measuring the success and outcomes of the strategy or plan: - 5.25.3 the policy document Corporate Document review process includes a review of where the document sits in the Local Government Hierarchy; - 5.35.4 the City's Policy Corporate Document Register and Review Plan is to be reviewed annually by Administration, with a report presented to Council at the outcome of the annual review; - 5.45.5 the outcome of each policy document Corporate Document review is to be presented to Elected Members for review and comment.
+This includes a review which results in no recommended change to the document content or position in the local government hierarchy; - 5.5.6 the outcome of each review is to be noted in the policy document Corporate Document and recorded in the City's Policy Document Corporate Document Register and Review Plan; - 5.6 if minor amendments to a policy document are required these can be made administratively.
+Minor amendments are amendments that are not of a substantive nature, and include grammatical and formatting changes, changes to positions, titles or organisation structure and legislative references or requirements; - 5.7 Complex or standard amendments any substantive amendments, which are changes to the policy document content, require the approval of Council in the same manner as a new policy document Corporate Document would which includes community consultation in accordance with clauses 4.1 to 4.6; - 5.8 Administrative amendments do not require the approval of Council or community consultation; and - 5.8 5.9 Council approval of the repeal of a policy document Corporate Document is required.